Suryadev-S-I/c-minus-compiler/README.md

-Lexer is done, but the parser doesn't work. text in a.txt is taken as the default code.
+Lexer is done, parser is mostly done. text in a.txt is taken as the default code.